 Online chat – on a webcam, an app such as FaceTime or on social media can be secretly recorded and then shared on the internet without your child’s permission or knowledge.
-This gives some good tips on staying safe ‘on screen’.
+This gives some good tips on staying safe if live streaming.

 Who’s accessing porn and what it means

-70% of school children say accessing porn online is normal but children exposed to porn are more likely to engage in risky behaviours like drinking, sexual activity and experimenting with drugs.
-Learn about the nine signs of child sexual exploitation.
+Seventy per cent of school children say accessing porn online is normal but children exposed to porn are more likely to engage in risky behaviours like drinking, sexual activity and experimenting with drugs.
+Learn about the 9 signs of child sexual exploitation.

 Limiting what your child can view online